-Project Manager, Trainer, and Reviewer for a major initiative to collect Uniform Data System (UDS) information from all BPHC Section 330-funded grantees, Look-alikes, and Bureau of Health Workforce programs across the country.
-Responsibilities include training health centers across the U.S. on the reporting requirements, use of tools, and resources available.
-Review of over 50 health center reports from three states/territories, provide technical assistance, interpret data, and provide recommendations for identified data reporting issues.
+Project Director, Trainer, Reviewer, and Technical Assistance Visit Consultant for a major initiative to collect Uniform Data System (UDS) information from over 1,400 BPHC Section 330-funded awardees, look-alikes, and Bureau of Health Workforce programs across the country.
+Train health centers on reporting requirements, use of tools, and resources available.
+Review of over 50 health center reports from multiple states/territories.
+Provide technical assistance through phone and email, in-person, and web-based trainings.
+Interpret data and provide recommendations for identified data reporting issues.
 Oversee ongoing operational aspects of the UDS collection cycle.
-Monitor progress of key deliverables as well as coordination with contractors and BPHC staff around structural and contextual tasks such as the health center reporting lists, training materials for in-person, webinar, and pre-recorded on-line training modules; reference and reporting materials development; respond to reporting questions; identify online reporting system enhancements and modifications, negotiate timeline and deliverables with BPHC staff and contractors; develop comprehensive reports to provide feedback and reference for BPHC staff on data submitted; conduct extensive data analysis using submitted data and responding to emerging data needs from the BPHC, including service area overlap and new access point requests.
-The service area analysis uses a comprehensive GIS mapping tool to evaluate service areas, target populations, unserved populations, and dominance for over 1,400 programs.
+Monitor progress of key deliverables as well as coordination with contractors and BPHC staff around structural and contextual tasks such as the health center reporting system.
+Develop training and reference materials.
+Develop analytical reports for BPHC staff about data submitted, reporting instruction, and in response to BPHC emerging and evolving data needs, including service area overlap and new access point requests using geographic information systems (GIS).